Capstones: A Biden Doctrine for Taiwan

 Like Truman and Reagan, Biden would need to bring his doctrine to life with classified policy directives.
-Congress could help by adding legislative muscle to any Biden Doctrine.
+Congress could help by adding legislative muscle.
 A bipartisan reorientation of Taiwan policy may seem impossible in a bitterly divided Washington, but as Sen. John Cornyn recently pointed out: “If there’s one thing that seems to unify Republicans and Democrats today, it’s addressing the China threat.”
-Indeed, it’s worth noting that the House recently voted 365-65 to create the Select Committee on the Chinese Communist Party.
-In addition, Congress and the president have agreed to strengthen Taiwan’s defenses and enhance Taiwan’s resiliency.
+Indeed, the House recently voted 365-65 to create the Select Committee on the Chinese Communist Party.
+In addition, Congress and the president have agreed to strengthen Taiwan’s defenses.

-But more is needed from Congress.
-Under the 1979 Taiwan Relations Act (TRA), neither side of the Taiwan Strait knows exactly what Washington would do in the event of war.
+But more is needed.
+Under the Taiwan Relations Act (TRA), neither side of the Taiwan Strait knows what Washington would do in the event of war.
 The TRA pledges America will provide Taiwan “capacity…to resist any resort to force or other forms of coercion.”
-There’s nothing in these lawyerly words that guarantees Taiwan’s security, obliges America to come to Taiwan’s defense or gives Beijing pause.
+There’s nothing in these lawyerly words that guarantees Taiwan’s security.
 The Taiwan Invasion Prevention Act (TIPA), which was introduced in the last Congress, offered a pathway toward deterrence by authorizing the use of force “to secure and protect Taiwan against…direct armed attack.”
-Although TIPA didn’t gain much traction, a formal policy shift along the lines envisioned by TIPA (and expressed by Biden) will help limit what Churchill called “temptations to a trial of strength.”
+Legislation along the lines envisioned by TIPA (and expressed by Biden) would help limit what Churchill called “temptations to a trial of strength.”

-If, as Henry Kissinger concludes, America and China are in “the foothills of a cold war,” then Taiwan should be viewed as this century’s West Berlin: a tiny island of freedom under threat from a communist behemoth.
+If, as Henry Kissinger concludes, America and China are in “the foothills of a cold war,” then Taiwan is this century’s West Berlin: a tiny outcrop of freedom under threat.
 Yes, Taiwan is relatively remote; yes, it’s in the crosshairs of a military juggernaut; yes, that juggernaut has conventional advantages in-theater.
 But each of these factors applied in West Berlin, which President John Kennedy called “a defended island of freedom.”
 It remained free only because it was defended.